timo2009/admin/README.txt

 After the login you have to change your login Datas and you login again, then you can use the admin

+Upgrade to Version 3:
+!!! see readme in Version 3 !!!

-When you only wants to update, save your content of .htusers.txt in src/.htdatabase/ and replace with that the new content.
+When you want to upgrade (until 2.x), save your content of .htusers.txt in src/.htdatabase/ and replace the rest.